 - Simple ideas feed research on multimedia and computer vision

-I'm an interaction designer and a web developer.
-My research interests focus on web applications, collective intelligence, rich internet applications and the semantic web
+I'm an interaction designer and an intelligent web applications developer.
+My research interests focus on machine learning, collective intelligence, rich internet applications, social networks and the semantic web.

 I'm a PhD student at University of Florence.
 My main research interests are focused on application of pattern recognition and computer vision specifically in the field of video-surveillance with PTZ cameras, local pose estimation and 2D/3D face pose estimation.